slot/factual-php-driver/README.md

 	print_r($res->getData());

 # Resolve
 The driver fully support Factual's Resolve feature, which lets you start with incomplete data you may have for an entity, and get potential entity matches back from Factual.

 Each result record will include a confidence score (<tt>"similarity"</tt>), and a flag indicating whether Factual decided the entity is the correct resolved match with a high degree of accuracy (<tt>"resolved"</tt>).

 For any Resolve query, there will be 0 or 1 entities returned with <tt>"resolved"=true</tt>.
 If there was a full match, it is guaranteed to be the first record in the JSON response.
+See the [API documentation](http://developer.factual.com/display/docs/Places+API+-+Resolve) for details.

 (See [the Resolve Blog](http://blog.factual.com/factual-resolve) for more background.)

 ## Simple Resolve Examples
 Use the common query structure to add known attributes to the query:

     // Get all entities that are possibly a match